 Press UPDATE ANSWER.
 Now test it in the usual way, moving to Request panel and pressing SIMULATE VISITOR button.
 Start a new conversation pressing the “New conversation” button (or continue the old one).
 After the greetings message you can ask your question “what kind of accounts do you provide?”, and this will be the resulting reply:

-What will now happen if we push some of those buttons?
-Let’s try, i.e. from the last one, “Brokerage Accounts”.
+What will now happen if we click on some of those buttons?
+Let’s try!

-Just wait a couple of seconds and we’ll get the same response as the NLP case:
+Just wait one second and we’ll get the same response as the NLP case:

 We’ve seen the power of buttons, and how easy it is to introduce them in our conversations.